Deducteam/lambdapi/docs/about.rst

 λΠ-calculus modulo rewriting.
-It is hence a dependent type theory that is very similar to Martin-Lőf’s dependent type theory (i.e., it is an extension of the simply-typed λ-calculus), but it has the peculiarity of allowing the user to define function symbols with associated rewriting rules.
+It is hence a dependent type theory that is very similar to Martin-Lőf’s dependent type theory (i.e., it is an extension of the simply-typed λ-calculus), but it has the peculiarity of allowing the user to define functions and types with rewriting rules.
 Although the system seems to be very simple at first, it is surprisingly powerful.
 In particular, it allows the encoding of the theories behind Coq or HOL.